leoomi/scale-game/README.md

 A submission for Github's Game Off 2023 game jam.

 # Team
-Leo Omi (SasugaJoker), leoomi on Github - Game design, programming and some art of simpler assets
+- Leo Omi (SasugaJoker), leoomi on Github - Game design, programming and some art of simpler assets
-- Main art, backgrounds and tilesets
+- Adrian Becker (adrxan), @adrx.an on instagram - Art
-- Music and sound effects
+- Davi, @davicosta_composer (youtube) - Music and sound effects
-- Main menu design and programming
+- Leo Stribel, stribel on GitHub - Main menu design and programming

 ## Credits
 Adventurer sprite sheet from: https://rvros.itch.io/animated-pixel-hero